msimam01/naijapulse/README.md

-# NaijaPulse - Nigeria's #1 Public Opinion & Polling Platform
+# PollNaija - Nigeria's #1 Public Opinion & Polling Platform

-NaijaPulse is a modern, realtime polling platform built specifically for Nigerians.
+PollNaija is a modern, realtime polling platform built specifically for Nigerians.
 Create polls, vote, and see what Naija is thinking - all in realtime with no refresh needed!

 ## ✨ Features